HobnobMancer/cazy_webscraper/README.md

 - Species
 - Strain

+The command for retrieving the latest taxonomic classifications from the NCBI Taxonomy database using `cazy_webscraper` is `cw_get_ncbi_taxs`.

 ### Configuring retrieving NCBI taxonomies

 Below are listed the command-line flags for configuring the retrieval of taxonomic classifications from the NCBI Taxonomy database, and adding them to the local CAZyme database.